Summer Strings Camp

 Mrs. Diana Chou, Artistic Director

-Conductor - String Ensemble, Prelude Orchestra
+Conductor - Purple Orchestra

 Mr. Austin Isaac

-Conductor - Chamber Orchestra, Concert Orchestra
+Conductor - Advanced High School Orchestra

 Austin Isaac is the high school orchestra director at Lake Braddock Secondary School since 2015.
 Prior to joining Lake Braddock, Austin taught orchestra at both the elementary and secondary levels in both public and private schools in Virginia, in addition to teaching privately.